MIKE BEGG

 For businesses under $1M in annual earnings where the owner is operating, use SDE.
 Seller's Discretionary Earnings adds back the owner's salary and personal expenses to net profit.
 For businesses with management teams in place (typically above $1M in annual earnings), use EBITDA.

 Using the wrong metric misrepresents the business by 20-40%.
 Ask which one the seller is using.
 If they don't know the difference, you're buying a business with unclean books.
+If you need the plain-English breakdown of both metrics and a worked example, I cover it in SDE vs. EBITDA for e-commerce.

 Target threshold: 15%+ net margin on revenue.
 Below 10% and you're buying a revenue number, not a real business.